Chart Color Schemes

 Cootamundra is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, NSW State Government's SA2 level projections were used, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with 2021 as the base year.
 Growth rates by age group are applied to all areas for years 2032 to 2041.
-Demographic trends anticipate lower quartile growth of regional areas nationally, with Cootamundra expected to expand by 299 persons to 2041 based on latest annual ERP population numbers, reflecting a 3.6% increase over the 17 years.
+Anticipated demographic trends suggest lower quartile growth of regional areas nationally, with Cootamundra expected to expand by 299 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 3.6% over the 17 years.

 Frequently Asked Questions - Population